magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

-the environment to add new test files, like `tdd` requires if we launch it by specifying the initial test namespaces to be run with the `-n` option and neither I would accept to wait so long to see the test results as it happens when `tdd` is launched without specifying any test namespace to be run.
+the environment to add new test files, like `tdd` requires if we launch it by specifying the initial test namespaces to be run with the `-n` option and neither I would accept to wait so long to see the test results as it happens because of the `test` behavior when `tdd` is launched without specifying any test namespace to be run.

 At the moment we have to accept a trade off: